-Adjusted EBITDA and Free cash flow are not earnings measures recognized by GAAP and do not have standardized meanings prescribed by GAAP.
-Investors are cautioned that these non-GAAP measures should not replace net earnings or loss (as determined in accordance with GAAP) as an indicator of ACI's performance, of its cash flows from operating, investing and financing activities or as a measure of its liquidity and cash flows.
-ACI's methods of calculating Adjusted EBITDA and Free cash flow may differ from the methods used by other reporting issuers.
-Therefore, ACI's Adjusted EBITDA and Free cash flow may not be comparable to similar measures presented by other issuers.
+Adjusted EBITDA is not an earnings measure recognized by GAAP and does not have a standardized meaning prescribed by GAAP.
+Investors are cautioned that this non-GAAP measure should not replace net earnings or loss (as determined in accordance with GAAP) as an indicator of the Company's performance, of its cash flows from operating, investing and financing activities, or as a measure of its liquidity and cash flows.
+The Company's methods of calculating the referenced non-GAAP measure may differ from the methods used by other issuers.
+Therefore, this measure may not be comparable to similar measures presented by other issuers.
+This measure is identified and described under section "15.
+NON-GAAP AND OTHER FINANCIAL MEASURES" of the Annual MD&A. Refer to section "16.
+NON-GAAP AND OTHER FINANCIAL MEASURE RECONCILIATIONS" of the Annual MD&A for reconciliations of non-GAAP and other financial measures.